-- scientific basis, both theoretical and practical preparation required as defined by Directive 75/363/CEE for the practice of medical profession, culture and methodology necessary to the implementation of the permanent training, as well as a level of professional, decisional and operational autonomy consequent to a learning process defined by a holistic approach to medical problems of both healthy and ill people also in relation to their surrounding chemical-physical, biological and social environment. - essential theoretical knowledge gained from fundamental sciences, within the perspective of their successive professional implementation; with the ability to judgementally recognize and evaluate from a clinical point of view, and in a unitary vision, extended also to the socio-cultural and gender-related issues, information about health and disease condition of the single individual, interpreting it in the light of basic scientific knowledge, pathophysiology and pathologies of organ and apparatus; with the ability and experience, combined with the capacity for self-assessment, to responsibly address and resolve the priority health issues from a precautionary, diagnostic, prognostic, therapeutic and rehabilitative point of view; with the knowledge of historical, epistemological and ethical dimensions of medicine; with the ability of communicating clearly and humanely with the patient and their relatives; with the ability to cooperate with the various professional figures in the several healthcare group activities; with the capacity to implement, in the medical decisions, also the principles of health economics; with the ability to identify the community's medical issues and to intervene competently.
+- scientific basis, both theoretical and practical preparation required as defined by Directive 75/363/CEE for the practice of medical profession, culture and methodology necessary to the implementation of the permanent training, as well as a level of professional, decisional and operational autonomy consequent to a learning process defined by a holistic approach to medical problems of both healthy and ill people also in relation to their surrounding chemical-physical, biological and social environment. - essential theoretical knowledge gained from fundamental sciences, within the perspective of their successive professional implementation; with the ability to judgementally recognize and evaluate from a clinical point of view, and in a unitary vision, extended also to the socio-cultural and gender-related issues, information about health and disease condition of the single individual, interpreting it in the light of basic scientific knowledge, pathophysiology and pathologies of organ and apparatus; with the ability and experience, combined with the capacity for self-assessment, to responsibly address and resolve the priority health issues from a precautionary, diagnostic, prognostic, therapeutic and rehabilitative point of view; with the knowledge of historical, epistemological and ethical dimensions of medicine; with the ability of communicating clearly and humanely with the patient and their relatives; with the ability to cooperate with the various professional figures in the several healthcare group activities; with the ability to identify the community's medical issues and to intervene competently.